josdejong/mathjs/docs/datatypes/matrices.md

 - A scalar is zero-dimensional.
 - A vector is one-dimensional.
-- A matrix is two or multi-dimensional.
+- A matrix is two or multidimensional.

 The size of a matrix can be calculated with the function `size`.
 Function `size` returns a `Matrix` or `Array`, depending on the configuration option `matrix`.